fmrl/nyan/doc/failure-policies.markdown

 	         std::mem_fun(&object::finalize), this);
 	}

-ordinarily, checking for unhandled exceptions in every destructor would require much copy-and-paste coding. most programmers wouldn't bother with such an endeavor. additionally, the code would not be adaptable to the needs of new situations without a significant effort. this is a reasonable undertaking, however, when using the failure policy abstraction.
+ordinarily, checking for anticipated exceptions within each destructor would require considerable copy-and-paste coding. most programmers wouldn't bother with such an endeavor. additionally, the code would not be adaptable to the needs of new situations without a continuous effort. this is a reasonable undertaking, however, when using the failure policy abstraction.

 _____
 **failure-policies.markdown**.